-The best Apple HomePod tips and tricks: Plus how to set up HomePod
+Best Apple HomePod and HomePod mini tips and tricks: Plus how to update HomePod

 HomePod touch controls

-You can tap the top of HomePod to play, pause, skip a song, or adjust the volume.
+You can tap the top of HomePod or HomePod mini to play, pause, skip a song, or adjust the volume.
 Touch and hold the top to talk to Siri.

 - Tap once to Play/Pause

-- Double tap to skip to the next track
+- Double-tap to skip to the next track

 - Triple tap to skip back to the previous track